 A shipment that is in transit/transhipment before being consigned to a local consignee or importer is considered an import for re-export.
 You have to apply for a CITES import permit or a CITES re-export permit from NParks if you intend to import the shipment or re-export the shipment.

 A customs permit must be obtained through TradeNet before the goods arrive in/depart from Singapore.
-Please fill in all relevant information when applying for TradeNet Import or Export Permit.
+Please fill in all relevant information, and ensure that CITES Permits (for CITES-listed species) and other supporting documents such as Airway Bill/Bill of Lading, Invoice and Packing List are attached when applying for TradeNet Permit.

 In the Description of Goods field, please indicate the following: